fountainment/convex-decomposition/README.md

 Usable but need optimization.

 2015.06.24
-Fixed a bug according to accuracy, still have bugs.
+Fixed two bugs:

+1. Judge error according to float accuracy

+2. Fail inserting point in the first segment